pierrotsmnrd/earthquakes/README.md

 # Earthquakes
-A dashboard to visualise earthquakes worldwide since 2000.
+A dashboard to visualize earthquakes worldwide since 2000.

 <a href="http://152.228.173.254/earthquakes" target="_blank">See the dashboard live.</a>